HL7/davinci-pcde/input/pagecontent/spec.md

 When the document is available, original payer **SHALL** update `Task.status` to `completed` and provide a reference to the [Coverage Transition document](#coverage-transition-document-structure) resource in `Task.output`.

 #### Retrieving the document
 When the `Task.status` is `completed`, the Task will have an output element with the name 'document' that is a reference to the requested coverage transition document.
 On retrieving the Task and finding it in completed state, the new payer **SHALL** perform a 'read' on the specified URL for the document referenced in the `Task.output` element for the newly created document, again using the previously supplied token.
-The new payer can then process the document contents as necessry to ensure a smooth transition of care.
+The new payer can then process the document contents as necessary to ensure a smooth transition of care.

 NOTES: